Haruyoshi Matsushige

 On August 10, Matsushige was at Schofield Barracks and processed with 42 other soldiers for discharge from the Army.
 The veterans received their discharge in a public ceremony at Kapiolani Park on the first anniversary of V-J Day, August 14.
 On August 15, he returned to Schofield for his final discharge papers.
 His discharge papers stated that his civilian occupation was “sheet metal worker foreman.”

-Matsushige left for the mainland where he attended the Chicago School of Watchmaking.
+Matsushige then left for the mainland where he attended the Chicago School of Watchmaking.
 On October 7, 1950, he arrived back in Honolulu on the S.S.
 Lurline from San Francisco, having completed his studies in Chicago.

 On November 8, 1952, at the Honpa Honwangji Mission in Honolulu, he married Hatsue Kadota, daughter of Mr. and Mrs. Giichi Kadota of Hilo.
 She was employed at the Library of Hawaii.
 Hatsue had graduated from the University of Hawaii and received her Master’s degree in Library Science from Pratt Institute in New York City.